Best Electric Lawn Mowers. Buying Guide and Reviews.

 If you want to go with a model that mulches the grass, then you will need to spend even less time during the clean-up process.
 Some mowers will even come with dual options or allow you to choose from all three.
 Keep in mind that with every extra you add on to your electric mower, the price will go up.

 Another afterthought for many purchasing a mower may be how you start the model.
-You can easily go with the classic pull string models or even spring for an electric mower that requires a key.
+You can easily go with the classic pull string models or even spring for an electric lawn mower that requires a key.
 Pull string models are generally the less expensive of the two, but many handles have to be held the whole time you are mowing.
 If your hand slips and you let go of the handle, most mowers have a safety feature that will cause them to shut off.
 Depending on how you look at it, the safety shut-off can either be a wanted feature or a nuisance.
 Buying a pull string mower also means that you can’t have as much control over who is trying to use it.

 Keyed mowers, on the other hand, can be easier to start and keep going as you mow.
 A key-operated model does mean you will need to be more careful as the mower won’t stop if you trip or need to take a quick break.
 Adding in a key does give you another level of security as only you will be able to turn the mower on.
 A keyed mower can be a great choice if you have children or want to deter possible theft.
 Additionally, there are some push to start models out there that are even simpler to turn on and start mowing with.

-Safety features are another great option to consider when you’re picking out your electric mower.
+Safety features are another great option to consider when you’re picking out your electric lawnmower.
 As mentioned above, many pull string models have a built-in feature to turn off as soon as you release the handle.
 To build on top of this, many models can’t have their blades adjusted while they are turned on.
 This is to help avoid unnecessary injuries and can be great to include in a mower; your child will be using for chores.
 Some models will even have rubber shields installed to protect your feet from debris.

 If you have small children, look into models that have safety features put in place to keep the mower turned off.
 Several pull string models will have a spot for a small key that has to be inserted before you can pull the mowers cord.
 Safety features can cost more, but some companies build them in at little to no extra cost to the consumer.